NSW workers compensation blog

 Step 2: replace generic certificates with targeted restrictions

 At this stage, broad statements like “unfit for normal duties” are rarely enough.
 Treating evidence should address functional tolerances, likely sustainability, and the practical mismatch between your restrictions and any insurer-nominated suitable roles.
-For the stricter incapacity threshold, compare your records against the section 40 no-current-work-capacity test.
+If the insurer uses “no current work capacity” language, treat that as a section 40 legal test (not a generic phrase) and compare your records against the section 40 no-current-work-capacity test.

 Many section 38 disputes overlap with underpayment errors.
 Review your earnings inputs through the PIAWE calculation guide and, where relevant, run a formal PIAWE recalculation request in parallel.

 Delay creates pressure and weakens your negotiation position.
-If capacity findings are central to the decision, follow the work capacity dispute guide and prepare escalation through the Personal Injury Commission process with a defined evidence timeline.
+If capacity findings are central to the decision, follow the work capacity dispute guide and map your submission sequence against the section 44 review timeline before escalating through the Personal Injury Commission process with a defined evidence calendar.

 Section 38 rapid-check list